Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

 ![png](/assets/images/Recommender-System_14_0.png)

 Here were see a more normally distributed curve.
-Nevertheless most restaurants do pretty well.
+Aditionally we can see that most restaurants do pretty well in terms of average rating.
-Now lets visualize what are the most popular type of restaurants in Toronto.
+Now let's visualise what the most popular type of restaurants in Toronto are.
 What kind of food do they serve?
-We will create a wordcloud.
+We will create a word cloud.

 ```python
 restaurant_categories = df_business.select('categories').collect()